Qaryat al-Faw

 Qaryat Al Faw (قرية الفاو), also known as Qaryat Dhat Kahil, was once the capital of the Kingdom of Kinda, now an archaeological site.
 It is located about 100 km south of Wadi ad-Dawasir, and about 700 km southwest of Riyadh, the capital city of Saudi Arabia.
 The archeological site reveals various features such as residential houses, markets, roads, cemeteries, temples, and water wells.

 The tutelary deity of Qaryat al-Faw is thought to have been Kahl.
 The pantheon of the city also included other deities, such as Shams.

 Other names for the site include Qaryat al-Hamraa (Red City) and Dhat al-Jnan (City of Gardens) by the inhabitants in its period of prosperity.

 In July 2024, Qaryat Al-Faw was officially designated as a UNESCO World Heritage Site.

 Geography

 Al Faw village is located on the northwestern border of the Empty Quarter, thus, it is located on the trade route that connects the south of the Arabian Peninsula with its north-east.
 Al Faw was an important trade hub and had more than seventeen water wells.

 History

 The city emerged in the fourth century BC, and flourished from the 3rd century BC until the 3rd century AD.
 During the period from the 1st to 3rd centuries, suzerainty over the region was exercised by Himyar.
-The Kinda abandoned it around 300 CE to settle in Hadhramaut.
+The Kinda abandoned it around 300 AD to settle in Hadhramaut.
 Shortly afterwards, it was abandoned.

 The city has long been a site of warfare.
 The Namara inscription mentions an expedition led by Imru al-Qays ibn Amr into Najran where he reached Qaryat al-Faw and drove the ruling tribe of Madh'hij from the city.